lokaesshwar/Flight-Booking-Website-using-Angular/README.md

 # Flight-Booking-Website-ANGULAR-
-This website is created by Angular and typescript
+🛬 This website is created by Angular and typescript to facilitate booking flights in a hustle free and seamless way!